dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Dataflow Analysis/Solving Fixpoint Equations.md

 - $x\wedge y=glb(\{x,y\})$
 - Meet is idempotent ($\text{meet}(x) = x$), commutative, and associative

-**Meet semilattice**: a partially ordered set inw hich every pair of elements has a glb
+**Meet semilattice**: a partially ordered set in which every pair of elements has a glb

 Analogous notions: upper bounds, least upper bounds, join ($\vee$)